rallisf1/svelte-countdown/README.md

 </Countdown>
 ```

 In the slot space between `<Countdown></Countdown>` you can write your template however you like.
-Use the same keys you declared above for the countdownResult object in your template.
+Use the keys as per the example above.

 _I recommend not to change the "remaining" object name.
 If you need to you can do it like so:_
 ```